roboseb/personal-website/README.md

     So everything was basically done yesterday, and I had my mom test all the site features out on her laptop, which is considerably less powerful than mine.
 Good for testing.
 She had a scrollbar in the styled mode, for some reason.
 This broke the full page scroll and navigation buttons.
 She also couldn't flip the coin at all.
 Apparently she's on firefox, so I install firefox and have the exact same problems she was having.
 Progress.
 Now to get firefox on my VM and see if I can fix this at all.

+October 4th, 2023

+    Lol, it's been a while.
+Looked for programming work for a while and then ran out of money and needed a job faster.
+Became a work from home roadside assistant for a few months, then quit that at the end of august.
+Spent the past month or so sending out web dev job applications and remaking my resume.
+Now to clean up the 'ol 'folio.

 ## To-Do

 -Properly style README / add live github and gifs/photos